 HR help desk benefits

 At a time when employees increasingly want instant answers and online interactions similar to those they have on a mobile phone, HR help desk software can fill both of those requirements.
-An HR help desk, sometimes known as HR service delivery software, is an essential tool in the move to manager and employee self-service.
+An HR help desk, sometimes known as HR service delivery software, is an essential tool in the move to manager self-service and employee self-service.
 It also lets HR professionals focus their attention on more mission-critical tasks like recruitment, employee engagement and retention.

 Features and functions